seanelliott86/personal-site/src/blog/2025-01-27-845-day-update-since-i-made-a-website.md

 I identified a few presets for different images use cases, for instance my blog articles can have a hero image, which are a consistent size width wise so I wanted specific sized images for that.

 My first attempt was good, but I need to do more as I wasn't using the `sizes` attribute correctly, thats where this handy bookmarklet called [RespImageLint - Linter for Responsive Images](https://ausi.github.io/respimagelint/) helped out.
 It evaluated where I was going wrong and suggest changes.
-Its still not 100% perfect but its far better.
+Responsive images on my site is still not 100% perfect but its far better.

 After is all said and done this was the final result of all my work.

 ![Network traffic results 27th of January 2025, 8 requests, 38 kilobytes transferred, 58 kilobytes total](assets/uploads/jan-27-2025-results-final.jpg)

-Thats a huge 95% decrease in total bytes!
+Thats a huge 95% decrease in total bytes from the first scan!
 You can see the [full results of the January 27 scan](https://radar.cloudflare.com/scan/17b220ab-b6e4-42c9-a652-7eee3f5073b8/summary) for even more details.

 I remember a time when optimising websites to reduce load times was super important.
 Somewhere along the way, I forgot that—and I bet a lot of other people have too.

 Some of you might scoff and say, *“We have fast internet now.
 It’s not the dark ages of dial-up!”* But have you ever struggled to load a site because you barely had reception?
-I did today.
+I did today—which semi validated everything I did before it was a problem.

-I had a product page open in a tab, ready for the next time I went shopping.
+I kept a product page open in a tab on my phone, ready for the next time I went shopping.
 When I opened it in the store, it didn’t just load slowly—it failed completely.
-I had one bar of 4G because the shopping centre has terrible reception inside.
-To get the page to load, I would have had to step outside, find better reception, then go back in.
+I had one bar of 4G because the shopping centre has terrible reception while inside.
+If I wanted to get the page to load, I would have had to step outside, find better reception, then go back in.
 Sure, there was public WiFi, but honestly?
 I’d rather lick a toilet bowl than use public WiFi.

 When I got home, I ran a scan of the site.
-Turns out, it delivers **~12MB** on a simple product page.
-I’m sure it’s not the worst offender, but that’s huge!
+Turns out, it ships **~12MB** on a product page.
+I’m sure it’s not the worst offender on the internet, but that’s huge!

 At the end of the day, every byte matters.
 Optimising my site wasn’t just about shaving off kilobytes for fun—it was about making intentional choices to create a faster, more accessible experience for everyone, no matter their device or connection.